Magnushhoie/bash_search/README.md

 # bash_search

 #### 1. bash_notes.sh:
-Bash note-taking system for easy to use search and editing of note-taking files in reference folder Adds ~/_Reference and ~/_Reference/references.txt in home directory
+Bash search and edit note-taking system from the terminal using vim.
+Uses a combination of grep and vim to search a main note file or any file in ~/_References folder.
+Commands:
 - ref keywords: Search for keywords in references.txt file
 - refv keywords: Search references.txt and open at line in vim
 - refv filename.txt: Create new note-taking file in reference folder